 I graduated from the University of Aberdeen with an Honours Degree in French and German, 1966, and with a PhD in French literature, 1976.
 From 1970 until 2008, I taught in the French Department at the University of Stirling.
 I have also taught for periods up to a year at universities in France and Germany: Haute Bretagne (Rennes), Perpignan and Passau.
 In 2002 I was invited by the Nobel prize-winning French novelist Claude Simon to edit his collected works in the prestigious Bibliothèque de la Pléiade.
-This appeared in two volumes in 2006 and 2013.
-In 2012-13 I was a member of the steering committee which organised the Claude Simon exhibition at the Pompidou Centre in Paris.
+In 2012-13 I was scientific advisor to the steering committee which organised a Claude Simon exhibition at the Pompidou Centre in Paris.
 From 2012 to 2017 I was President of the international Association des lecteurs de Claude Simon and in overall charge of the peer-reviewed journal Cahiers Claude Simon.